ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_slam.rst

 --------------------------

 For this tutorial, we will use the turtlebot3.
-If you have another robot, replace with suitable instructions.
+If you have another robot, replace with your robot specific interfaces.
+Typically, this includes the robot state publisher of the URDF, simulated or physical robot interfaces, controllers, safety nodes, and the like.

 Run the following commands first whenever you open a new terminal during this tutorial.